+Course Outcome:

-Course Outcomes: After the completion of the course the students will be able to
+Upon completion of the course the students will be able to

 - CO 1 Determine the Viscosity of the given oil using Viscometer. - CO 2 Calculate the percentage of carbon in a given oil. - CO 3 Measure Flash and Fire Points of the different fuels. - CO 4 Calorific value of various fuels like gaseous fuels.